RDF-STaX/rdf-stax.github.io/docs/use-it.md

 @prefix stax: <https://w3id.org/stax/ontology#> .

 _:usage a stax:RdfStreamTypeUsage ;
     rdfs:comment "The authors state that for their proposed system, 'the streaming element (i.e. a single message) (...) is a set of triples'.
-Therefore, it uses an RDF graph stream."@en ;
+Therefore, internally it uses an RDF graph stream."@en ;
     stax:hasStreamType stax:graphStream ;
     stax:isUsageOf <https://doi.org/10.1109/ICSTCC.2017.8107003> ;
     cito:citesAsEvidence <https://doi.org/10.1109/ICSTCC.2017.8107003> ;